uf-mil/mil/docs/software/getting_started.md

 software on Windows to run Ubuntu.
 These software include VirtualBox or VMWare.
 Choose which virtualization software works best for you and find a tutorial on how to install Ubuntu.

+* **Dual-booting a Mac computer:** If you have an Intel-based Mac computer, you can dual-boot your computer with Ubuntu.
+This will provide you more performance, but will be a harder process than setting up a virtual machine.

 * **Using Parallels on macOS**: Parallels is a favorited virtual machine software available on MacOS.
 It is not free, although there is a student discount available.